-Providing evidence of your nurse year level is important to ensure you are paid at the correct rate, and to help managers allocate you appropriately.
-A year level is gained with every 1786 hours of clinical nursing work completed at your nursing registration grade.
+Providing evidence of your year level is important to ensure you are paid at the correct rate, and to help managers allocate you appropriately.
+A year level is gained with every 1786 hours of clinical nursing work completed at your registration grade.

 There are three ways you can provide evidence of your year level:

 1. Statement of service.
 A statement of service is the gold standard for providing evidence of your nursing year level as it states actual hours worked.
 It states the details of the employment such as your registration level, hours worked and roles held.
 You can request a statement of service from your employer's HR department.